Meeting needs

-• Uninterested in your topic: Using a multidisciplinary approach increases the likelihood of tapping into a sliver of your visitor’s interest and encouraging further exploration.
-Our exhibit, “Color Vision & Art,” for example, has information for those who want to know how color nerves sense color, but then invites them to delve into the ways in which artists use that information in their work.
-Similarly, introductory “hooks” can invite exploration through posing a question or inviting a visitor to click to learn more.
+• Uninterested in a topic: Using a multidisciplinary approach increases the likelihood of tapping into a sliver of a visitor’s interest and encouraging further exploration.
+Similarly, introductory "hooks" can invite exploration through posing a question or inviting a visitor to click to learn more.

-• Interested in your topic: Genuine, deeply researched content lends legitimacy and authenticity to your exhibit, while prompting visitors to delve deeper into their topic of interest and explore ancillary topics.
+• Interested in a topic: Genuine, deeply researched content lends legitimacy and authenticity to an exhibit, while prompting visitors to delve deeper into their topic of interest and explore ancillary topics.

 • Linear thinkers: Visitors who assimilate one piece of information after another in a straight line appreciate an exhibit with a clear hierarchical structure.
 Navigation with “next” and “previous” links is useful, as is a traditional site map.

-• Nonlinear thinkers: These visitors thrive when they can make connections between related concepts – or even seemingly unrelated concepts.
+• Nonlinear thinkers: These visitors thrive when they can make connections between related concepts—or even seemingly unrelated concepts.
 Multiple hyperlinks enable them to jump around to related topics, and a local search engine allows them to quickly find what they need without scanning pages of irrelevant material.
-Presenting your exhibit in an alternate view, such as a concept map like SpicyNodes, provides an at-a-glance visual representation of the relationships between pieces of information.
+Presenting your exhibit in an alternate view, such as with a concept map like SpicyNodes, provides an at-a-glance visual representation of the relationships between pieces of information.

 • Graphical learners: For these visitors, a picture is worth more than a thousand words.
 They assimilate information from images, maps, interactive timelines, visually appealing layouts, and SpicyNodes concept maps.